ZachLee12/angular-cinema-frontend/README.md

 This project is built for the SWENG module in my 4th Semester at HSLU.

-It is still under active development along with a NestJS backend https://github.com/ZachLee12/nestjs-cinema-server
+It is still under active development, at branch : `NESTJS`

+along with a NestJS backend https://github.com/ZachLee12/nestjs-cinema-server

 ## Goals / Features to add
 1. JWT Authentication with Local Strategy (maybe add Passport but not sure yet)